 Our definition of work is actually quite narrow.
 Only the work that generates money is allowed to be counted toward GDP.
 Because of this, it’s no surprise that we have organized education around feeding as many people as possible in small portions of flexible positions into the workforce.
 However, what happens when a growing proportion of people deemed successful by the measures of our knowledge economy feel that the work they do is pointless?
 This is one of the biggest taboos of our time.
 Our whole basis of finding meaning could dissolve into thin air.

 Ironically, technological progress is the only thing exacerbating this crisis.
-In the past, society has been able to afford more “bullshit jobs” specifically because of our robots continuing to improve.
+In the past, society has been able to afford more “bullshit jobs,” specifically because of our robots continuing to improve.
 As farms and factories became more efficient, their share of the economy decreased.
-The more productive agriculture and manufacturing became, the less people were employed in those industries.
+The more productive agriculture and manufacturing became, the fewer people were employed in those industries.
 Let’s call it the paradox of progress: the wealthier we become, the more room we have to waste our time.
 It’s like Brad Pitt says in Fight Club: too often, we’re “working jobs we hate so we can buy shit we don’t need.”

-Rather than avoiding or debating the topic, perhaps it is best to ask ourselves one questions.
+Rather than avoiding or debating the topic, perhaps it is best to ask ourselves one question.
 What would our economy look like if we were to radically redefine the definition of “work”?
 I truly believe that a universal basic income is the most effective answer to the issue of advancements in robotization.
 This is not because robots are going to take over our jobs, it is because a basic income would give everybody the chance to do something they feel is meaningful.

-I believe in a future where the value of your work is not defined by the size of your paycheck, but rather, by the amount of happiness you spread and the amount of meaning you put into your work.
-I believe in a future where the purpose of education is not to prepare you for another meaningless job, but for a life well lived.
+I believe in a future where the value of your work is not defined by the size of your paycheck but rather, by the amount of happiness you spread and the amount of meaning you put into your work.
+I believe in a future where the purpose of education is not to prepare you for another meaningless job but for a life well lived.
 I believe in a future where “jobs are for robots and life is for people.”

-If you found this article interesting, please share with friends and family by clicking the button below!
+If you found this article interesting, please share it with friends and family by clicking the button below!